CaffeinatedCM/chai-jest-mocks/README.md

 chai.use(chaiJestMock);
 ```

-Then you will have access to the new matchers:
+Then you will have access to the new assertions:

 ```
 // Expect a mock to be called